Arrogate/beginner-cplusplus/README.md

 beginner-cplusplus
 ==================

-Fun educational blocks of code i'm making for c++ help or give suggestions on what I should work on would be appreciated!
+Educational blocks of code I'm making for C++.
+Help by giving suggestions on how I should write constructive code or recommend projects I can work on!